AdobeDocs/campaign-standard.en/help/automating/using/external-api.md

 The external system endpoints can be public API endpoints, customer management systems, or serverless application instances (e.g., [Adobe I/O Runtime](https://www.adobe.io/apis/experienceplatform/runtime.html)), to mention a few categories.

->[!IMPORTANT]
->
->The customer will need to replace all beta External API activities with GA External API activities in their workflows.
-Workflows that use the beta version of External API will stop working in ACS 20.3.
->When replacing External API activities, add the new External API activity to the workflow, manually copy over the configuration details, then delete the old activity.
-Note: You will not be able to copy over header values as those are masked within the activity.
->Next, reconfigure other activities in the workflow which point to and/or use data from the beta External API activity to point to and/or use data from the new External API activity instead.
-Examples of activities: email delivery (personalization fields), enrichment activity, etc.

 >[!NOTE]
 >
 >For security reasons, the use of JSSPs is not supported in Campaign Standard.
 If you need to execute code, you can call an Adobe I/O Runtime instance via the External API activity.